Gunivers/Bookshelf/docs/contribute/documentation.md

 To verify that your documentation changes work as expected, you can build and view it locally on your computer.
 1. Open a terminal (or Powershell if you are on Windows).
-2. Install the documentation dependencies by running `pdm install -G docs`.
-3. Choose one of the following options to build and view the documentation:
+2. Choose one of the following options to build and view the documentation:

 ### Option 1: Build Documentation